Skip to content

 • Smoking and recreational drug use

-• Heat exposure to the testes (hot tubs, saunas, tight underwear)
+• Heat exposure (hot tubs, saunas, tight underwear)

-3. Avoid smoking and recreational drugs: These can damage sperm DNA, lower sperm count, and reduce motility.
+3. Avoid smoking and recreational drugs: Both can negatively impact overall wellbeing and reproductive function.

-4. Maintain a healthy weight: Being overweight or obese can reduce testosterone and impair sperm production.
+4. Maintain a healthy weight: Balanced nutrition and exercise can support healthy testosterone levels and sperm production.

-5. Exercise regularly: Moderate physical activity boosts circulation, improves hormone balance, and supports sperm production, but avoid excessive endurance training, which may have the opposite effect.
+5. Exercise regularly: Moderate physical activity supports circulation, hormone balance, and reproductive health.

-6. Eat a nutrient-dense, whole-food diet: Focus on organic produce, lean proteins, healthy fats, and antioxidant-rich foods.
-Avoid pesticides, preservatives, GMOs, artificial flavours, and highly processed foods.
+6. Eat a nutrient-dense, whole-food diet: Include plenty of fresh produce, lean proteins, healthy fats, and antioxidant-rich foods.

-7. Reduce exposure to endocrine disruptors: Choose natural deodorants, skincare, and cleaning products to reduce exposure to chemicals that may impact fertility.
+7. Reduce chemical exposure: Choose natural deodorants, skincare, and cleaning products to limit exposure to environmental disruptors.

-11. Boost zinc intake: Zinc is essential for sperm production, testosterone regulation, and overall reproductive health.
+11. Boost zinc intake: Zinc supports healthy sperm production and general male reproductive health.

 The Bottom Line